Going Off-Grid: Continuous Implicit Neural Representations for 3D Vascular Modeling: Introduction

 \section{Introduction}

 Accurate and patient-specific models of vascular systems are valuable for diagnosis, prognosis and treatment planning in patients with cardiovascular disease.
-Personalised vascular models might be used for stent-graft sizing in patients with abdominal aortic aneurysms~\cite{sobocinski2013benefits} or for computational fluid dynamics (CFD)~\cite{tran2021patient}.
+Personalised vascular models might be used for stent-graft sizing in patients with abdominal aortic aneurysms~\cite{sobocinski2013benefits} or for computational fluid dynamics (CFD)~\cite{tran2021patient}, or for doctor-patient communication and shared decision-making ~\cite{swart2019shared}.
 However, extracting these models from medical image data can be cumbersome.
-Commercial software and open-source software packages~\cite{antiga2008image,lan2018re,arthurs2021crimson} traditionally rely on the construction of tubular models~\cite{shani1984splines} in three steps.
+Commercial software and open-source software packages~\cite{antiga2008image,lan2018re,arthurs2021crimson} traditionally rely on the construction of cylindrical models~\cite{shani1984splines} in three steps.
 First, the lumen centerline is identified for each vessel.
 Then, local cross-sectional contours are determined and used to construct a watertight mesh model using (spline) interpolation.
 Finally, polygon mesh models of multiple vessels are blended to obtain a connected vascular tree.
 In this approach, tortuosity of the centerline can cause self-intersections of the orthogonal contours, resulting in surface folding of the final mesh model~\cite{gansca2002self}.
 Moreover, smoothly connecting triangular meshes around bifurcations is challenging.

 Deep learning has made great progress towards automatic model building from images~\cite{chen2020deep, litjens2019state}.
 However, popular convolutional neural network-based methods return 3D voxel masks.
 Because voxel masks merely discretize an underlying continuous shape, their quality heavily depends on the resolution of the image data, and they are not guaranteed to be contiguous.
 Hence, voxel masks typically require additional processing steps before use in, e.g., CFD.
 There is a need for a vascular model shape representation that is continuous, modular, and can be easily integrated with existing deep learning methods.